AI Car Damage Detection: How it works

 (Also read: The evolution of vehicle inspections - exploring the past, present, and future)

-Car damages mostly fall into three primary categories based on the component impacted - metal damage, glass damage, and miscellaneous damage.
+There are three primary categories of vehicle damage based on the component impacted - Metal Damage, Glass Damage, and Miscellaneous damage.

 Metal Damage

-Metal damage occurs on the metallic parts of the car's body (often including the bumper, hood, doors, boot, or other metal parts) and can be categorized as dents, scratches, or tears.
+This category of vehicle damage involves the metal parts of its body (bumper, hood, doors, boot, or other metal parts) and can be categorized as dents, scratches, or tears.

 What are dents?